hiCozyty/homelab/README.md

 Remove the default virtio network interface

+Here you have two options

-Add a **direct attachment**  network type for both the USB-NIC and mobo NIC
+-> Add a **direct attachment**  network type for both the USB-NIC and mobo NIC

-This should create 2 macvtap network interfaces

-No passthrough is required
+OR

+-> Add a **direct attachment** for mobo NIC (because IOMMU groups are not cleanly separated and requires a kernel patch) and direct USB passthru to the vm

+see **Performance considerations** sections to decide which option to choose

 Download the pfSense CE from `https://www.pfsense.org/download/`